zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ## Challenges

 By combining the right set of tools and the power of LLM, we've built a nice little Business Intelligence system with surprisingly little effort.
-This was unimaginable before the dawn of Generative AI.
-However, there're still many challenges to overcome to make it a production-ready system:
+It was unimaginable before the dawn of Generative AI.
+However, there are still many challenges to overcome to make it a production-ready system:

 1. GPT-4's generation speed is too low, and GPT-3.5's generation quality is not good enough.
 Fine-tuning is likely needed to improve both speed and quality.
 2. Hallucination is a major problem.
-The model can invent query syntax that's not supported by Prisma.
+The LLM can invent query syntax that Prisma does not support.
 Again, fine-tuning (or more prompt engineering) can improve it.
 3. Prisma's query syntax is too limited for analytical tasks.
-There're already several related GitHub issues but it's not clear when they'll be implemented.
+There are already various related GitHub issues but it's not clear when they'll be implemented.
-4. Finally, LLM's inherent nondeterminism makes it hard to get consistent results when repeating the same question, which can be confusing for users.
+4. Finally, LLM's inherent nondeterminism makes it hard to get consistent results when repeating the same question, which can confuse users.

 Building real-world products with LLM is still a challenging journey that requires us to invent patterns and tricks that didn't exist before.